Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Introduction

-In empirical studies the function $\varphi$ represents a structural economic relation, such as Engel curve, cost function, or demand curve.
-To infer the magnitude of economic effects, it is not sufficient just to estimate this function.
-The magnitude of economic effects can only be inferred from confidence sets.
+In empirical studies, the function $\varphi$ represents a structural economic relation, such as an Engel curve, cost function, or demand curve.
+It is not enough to estimate this function to infer possible economic effects.
+We can only infer the range of possible economic effects from confidence sets.
 This paper is the first to provide inferential methods for Tikhonov-regularized estimators.
-I focus on the \textit{uniform inference}, which amounts to constructing a set containing the \textit{entire} function $\varphi$ with a high probability.
-Uniform inference allows to asses global features of the estimated function and to quantify the range of possible economic effects compatibly with the data.
-Global features may include the evidence for non-linearities, the amount of endogeneity bias comparing to the local polynomial estimator, or other shape properties.
-In contrast, pointwise confidence intervals only contain the value $\varphi(z_0)$ at some particular point $z_0$ with high probability and do not provide valid inference for the \textit{entire} function $\varphi$.
-Another important feature of confidence sets constructed in this paper is \textit{honesty} in the sense of \cite{li1989honest}.
-Honesty of confidence sets means that their coverage properties are valid uniformly over a large class of specified models\footnote{See Eq.~\ref{eq:honest} in Section~\ref{sec:honest} for a formal definition.}.
-Honesty is desirable since the underlying model is never known and coverage properties of dishonest sets may vary from one model to another\footnote{Honest and dishonest sets are also called sets uniformly consistent in levels and pointwise consistent in levels.}.
+I focus on \textit{uniform inference}, which amounts to constructing a set containing the \textit{entire} function $\varphi$ with a high probability.
+Uniform inference allows one to assess global features of the estimated function and to quantify the range of possible economic effects compatible with the data.
+Global features may include the evidence for non-linearities, the amount of endogeneity bias compared to the local polynomial estimator, monotonicity, concavity/convexity, or other shape properties.
+In contrast, pointwise confidence intervals only contain the value $\varphi(z_0)$ at some particular point $z_0$ with high probability and do not provide a valid inference for the \textit{entire} function $\varphi$.
+Another feature of confidence sets constructed in this paper is \textit{honesty} in the sense of \cite{li1989honest}.
+Honesty means that coverage properties have uniform validity over a large class of specified models.\footnote{See Eq.~\ref{eq:honest} in Section~\ref{sec:honest} for a formal definition.} Honesty is desirable since the underlying model is never known and coverage properties of dishonest sets may vary from one model to another.